Know Your Place

 2020

 Advertising from the 1940s to the 1960s pushed a narrow and often harmful ideal, claiming to help women achieve the beauty standards society demanded of them.
-These messages implied that if a woman failed to attract a man, it was her own fault—a reflection of personal failure rather than societal pressure.
+These messages implied that if a woman failed to attract a man, it was her own fault, a reflection of personal failure rather than societal pressure.
 But even securing a partner wasn’t enough.
 Women were told that maintaining a relationship was their responsibility alone, essentially a full-time job centered on keeping a man happy and healthy.
-Success, according to these ads, meant accepting a subservient role and knowing one's "place" in a male-dominated world.
+By layering nostalgic visuals with subversive text and materials, the piece critiques the era’s portrayal of femininity as a subservient role, shaped by consumerism and patriarchal values.

 Previous